-Early Warning and Systemic Risk in Core Global Banking: Balance Sheet Financial Network and Market Price-Based Methods
+Early Warning of Systemic Risk In Global Banking: Eigen-Pair R Number for Financial Contagion and Market Price-based Methods

-We analyse systemic risk in the global banking system using a new network-based spectral eigen-pair method, which treats network failure as a dynamical system stability problem.
+We analyse systemic risk in the core global banking system using a new network-based spectral eigen-pair method, which treats network failure as a dynamical system stability problem.
 This is compared with market price-based Systemic Risk Indexes (SRIs), viz.
-MES (Marginal Expected Shortfall), ∆CoVaR, and SRISK in a cross-border setting.
-Unlike paradoxical risk measures, the eigen-pair method gives early-warning of instability in terms of tipping points identified by regulatory capital thresholds and centrality measures for systemically important and vulnerable banking systems.
+MES (Marginal Expected Shortfall), Delta Conditional Value-at-Risk (∆CoVaR), and Conditional Capital Shortfall Measure of Systemic Risk (SRISK) in a cross-border setting.
+Unlike paradoxical market price based risk measures, which underestimate risk during periods of asset price booms, the eigen-pair method based on bilateral balance sheet data gives early-warning of instability in terms of the tipping point that is analogous to the R number in epidemic models.
+For this regulatory capital thresholds are used.
+Furthermore, network centrality measures identify systemically important and vulnerable banking systems.
 Market price-based SRIs are contemporaneous with the crisis and they are found to covary with risk measures like VaR and betas.

 JEL Classification: G21, G15, G28, E44, C63.